-Sampling was performed by Rocklabs Reference Materials and an independent laboratory carried out gold analysis by fire assay of 30 g portions, using an ICP finish.
+Sampling was performed by Rocklabs Reference Materials, and an independent laboratory carried out gold analysis by fire assay of 30 g portions, using a gravimetric finish.
 Steps were taken to minimize laboratory method variation in order to better detect any variation in the candidate reference material.

-Homogeneity: A sample was removed from the top of each of the 24 jars randomly selected from the 836 jars in the batch.
-The results of analysis of the 24 samples (randomly ordered then consecutively numbered before being sent to the laboratory) produced a relative standard deviation of 0.8%
+Homogeneity: A sample was removed from the top of each of the 24 jars randomly selected from the 805 jars in the batch.
+The results of analysis of the 24 samples (randomly ordered then consecutively numbered before being sent to the laboratory) produced a relative standard deviation of 1.9%.
+Results from two of the jars were abnormally low.
+Multiple repeat analyses of samples from these two jars did not replicate the low results, thus indicating laboratory inaccuracy in the initial analyses.
+If the two low initial results are discounted, a relative standard deviation of 0.8% is obtained on the results from the remaining 22 jars.